itzg/itzg.github.io/_posts/2018-05-24-setting-up-kubernetes-on-a-budget-with-ceph-volumes.md

 ---

 <p>I have been really excited to use <a href="https://kubernetes.io/">Kubernetes</a> (aka k8s) in a semi-production way on my home server; however, there is only one of said server and not the 3+ that seem to be typical of a minimal kubernetes deployment.
 At the same time, I know there’s <a href="https://github.com/kubernetes/minikube/">minikube</a> and similar, but those give a strong sense of development-time, experimental usage.
-I want a small scale, but <strong>real</strong> kubernetes experience.</p>
+I want a small scale, but <em>real</em> kubernetes experience.</p>
-<p>Similarly, I want to be like all the cool kids and use persistent volumes that retain the pod volumes no matter where the pods are scheduled across the cluster.
-For that, Ceph works out as a great, scalable storage solution.</p>
+<p>For me, an additional requirement to make it a real deployment is that it should support stateful services.
+One of the things I like about kubernetes is that <a href="https://kubernetes.io/docs/concepts/storage/persistent-volumes/">persistent volumes</a> are a first-class construct supported in various real-world ways.
+Since I’m working with a tight budget and a single server, I narrowed my search to open source, software-defined storage solutions. <a href="https://ceph.com/">Ceph</a> worked out well for me since it was easy to setup, scaled down without compromises, and is full of features.</p>
-<p>In this article I’ll show how to use a little libvirt+KVM+QEMU wrapper script to create three VMs, deploy kubernetes using <code>kube-adm</code> and overlay a ceph cluster using <code>ceph-deploy</code>.</p>
+<p>In this article I’ll show how to use a little libvirt+KVM+QEMU wrapper script to create three VMs, deploy kubernetes using <code>kube-adm</code> and overlay a ceph cluster using <code>ceph-deploy</code>.
+The setup might appear tedious, but the benefits and ease of kubernetes usage afterwards are well worth it</p>
-<h2 id="my-setup">My setup</h2>
+<h2 id="my-environment">My environment</h2>
 <p>If you’re following along, it might help to know what I’m using to see how that aligns with what you’re using.
 My one and only home server is an <a href="https://www.intel.com/content/www/us/en/products/boards-kits/nuc.html">Intel NUC</a> with</p>
 <ul>
 <li>i5 dual-core, hyperthreaded processor</li>
 <li>16 GB RAM</li>
 <li>240 GB SSD with about 100 GB dedicated to VM images</li>
-<li>Ubuntu Xenial 16.04.4</li>
+<li>Ubuntu Xenial 16.0.4.4</li>
 <li>Kernel 4.4.0-124</li>
 </ul>
 <p>It has plenty of RAM for three VMs, but I’m going to be knowingly overcommitting the vCPU count of 6 (2 x 3 VMs) since there’s only 4 logical processors on my system.
 I’m not going to be running stressful workloads, so hopefully that works out.</p>